common-workflow-language/cwl-v1.2/invocation.md

-To accommodate the enormous variety in syntax and semantics for input, runtime environment, invocation, and output of arbitrary programs, a CommandLineTool defines an "input binding" that describes how to translate abstract input parameters to an concrete program invocation, and an "output binding" that describes how to generate output parameters from program output.
+To accommodate the enormous variety in syntax and semantics for input, runtime environment, invocation, and output of arbitrary programs, a CommandLineTool defines an "input binding" that describes how to translate abstract input parameters to a concrete program invocation, and an "output binding" that describes how to generate output parameters from program output.

 ## Input binding